raymondwzeng/Coinpot-Faucet-Utility/README.md

 3. Go to `chrome://extensions` and click on `Load Unpacked`.
 4. Select the folder that the files are in.

-> "Why don't you upload the extension to the Chrome Webstore?
+> "Why don't you upload the extension to the Chrome Webstore?"

 I'm too cheap.
 But I'll probably get around to it eventually™.